 Music magazine Paste asked readers to help it out of its money troubles.
 The print magazine needed $300,000.
 After ten days it collected $175,000 in reader donations.

-Some public broadcasting radio and TV stations raise money through donations — mainly in the US.
+Some public broadcasting radio and TV stations raise money through donations.
+This mainly happens in the US but the idea is starting to take root elsewhere.

-Many publications already carry no advertising and just make money from copy or subscription payments.
+Many publications already carry no advertising, or very little.
+They make almost all their money from copy or subscription payments.

 New Zealand’s Consumer Institute magazine Consumer doesn’t carry advertising.
 The same applies to Choice in Australia and similar titles elsewhere in the world.